Tom McCarthy (novelist): C

 Opening in England at the turn of the twentieth century, C is the story of a boy named Serge Carrefax, whose father spends his time experimenting with wireless communication while running a school for deaf children.
 Serge grows up amid the noise and silence with his brilliant but troubled older sister, Sophie: an intense sibling relationship that stays with him as he heads off into an equally troubled larger world.
 After a fling with a nurse at a Bohemian spa, Serge serves in World War I as a radio operator for reconnaissance planes.
 When his plane is shot down, Serge is taken to a German prison camp, from which he escapes.
 Back in London, he's recruited for a mission to Cairo on behalf of the shadowy Empire Wireless Chain.

-McCarthy's novel C was released in late 2010, in the US with Knopf, in the UK with Jonathan Cape.
+McCarthy's novel C was released in late 2010, in the US with Knopf, and in the UK with Jonathan Cape.
 It divided critics.
 McCarthy has described this novel in previous interviews as dealing with technology and mourning.
 The book was shortlisted for the 2010 Man Booker Prize.
 In response Tom LeClair described him as a "young and British Thomas Pynchon."
 It was also shortlisted for the Walter Scott Prize.

 It has been described as "unquestionably brilliant, usefully denting the model of the psychological realism that is the dominant mode of our conservative times by its unique, disorientating glance at modernism" by Neel Mukherjee of The Times and "an avant-garde epic, the first I can think of since Joyce's Ulysses" by Jonathan Dee of Harper's Magazine.